 The freezer cannot hold temperature, which is a cooling diagnosis, not an ice-maker swap.

 ADRIUM Service Solutions has serviced GE refrigerators across San Ramon, Danville, Alamo, and the rest of the Tri-Valley since 2021.
-We are licensed under CSLB #1136642 with BEAR #50788 and an A+ BBB rating.
+We hold CSLB #1136642 and carry an A+ BBB rating.
 Our refrigeration repair service covers GE ice makers, sealed systems, and cooling faults.

-If your GE ice maker has stopped and the easy checks did not fix it, call (925) 999-4095 or email [email protected] to book a visit.
-The diagnostic is $75 and credited toward the repair.
-You can also reach us through our contact page.
+If the easy checks did not clear it, call (925) 999-4095 or reach out through our contact page to book a visit.
+Diagnostic is $75, credited toward the repair if we move forward.

 FAQ